 The content of the DO is optionally changeable (announced in Extended Capabilities) with PUT DATA.
 This is useful if the card supports several algorithms or different key length.
 The attributes can be changed independent for each key, so it is possible for example to use different key length for signing and decrypting.
 A card should reject unsupported values in the DO.
-The supported values are manufacturer specific, please ask your card vendor for the correct parameters if the card supports changing of the attributes.
+The supported values are manufacturer specific, all supported values for each key shall be announced in the DO Algorithm Information (FA), if the values are changeable.